FUSE Introductory Tutorial

 variables with an associated tag.

-This is handy to save and restore our progress (we'll use this later).
+This is handy to save and restore (checkpoint) our progress without having to always start from scratch (we'll use this later).

 @checkin :init dd ini act